 Direct immersion heaters, as the name implies, immerse the main heating element directly into the liquid, while indirect heaters conduct heat through radiation or convection.
 As a result, infrared heaters are considered indirect immersion heaters since the heating element transfers heat to and maintain the temperature of the given liquid.
-This is done through radiation, rather than direct contact.
+The heater uses radiation, rather than direct contact.
 In this way, electric infrared heaters are energy efficient, as they transfer entirely electric power into heating the liquid or substance, with very letter energy lost along the way.

-Infrared heaters in an industrial setting are heavy-duty units designed to emit high intensity heat.
+Infrared heaters in an industrial setting are heavy-duty units designed to emit high-intensity heat.
 This is achieved by using tubular elements that can be easily replaced if the needed arises.
-The tubes of the heating element are most commonly constructed with quartz elements in order to bear the high temperatures associated with their use, and the rest of the heater is usually made of stainless steel to ensure long-lasting usage.
+The tubes of the heating element frequently use quartz elements.
+This allows them to bear the high temperatures associated with their use.
+The rest of the heater is usually stainless steel to ensure long-lasting usage.

 The tubes can also be equipped with waterproof casing to protect the heating element from moisture penetration such as humidity.
-Electric infrared heaters are also usually accompanied by either digital or mechanical controls, making the application of the heating element virtually limitless.
-Infrared heaters have begun to be used in the medical field, as professionals have realized that the heating elements are effective in separating blood platelets.
+Electric infrared heaters are usually paired with digital or mechanical controls, making the application of the heating element virtually limitless.
+Infrared heaters have begun to be used in the medical field.
+This is as professionals have realized that the heating elements are effective in separating blood platelets.
 The heating elements are used in the automotive industry in drying adhesive materials more efficiently, and in the mining, oil and gas industry to clean crude oil tanks.
-Ultimately, electric infrared heaters are most useful in heavy duty, high temperature products because of their efficiency, ease of use and maintenance, and versatility of applications.
+Ultimately, electric infrared heaters are most useful in heavy-duty, high-temperature products.
+This is because of their efficiency, ease of use and maintenance, and versatility of applications.

 Why is Mineral Oil Used in Thermal Heaters?